aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 To run parallel Mallob, cd into the `runner` directory.
 We have created a simple shell script called `run_parallel.sh` to show you how to run the mallob_parallel docker image to create a running container.
 The script has several variables that you need to configure.

 - `DOCKER_NETWORK`.
 Name of the docker bridge network.
 The default is  `mallob-test`, which will work with the `network create` command in the previous section.
 - `HOST_RUNDIR`.
 Name of the host directory that will be mounted in the docker run directory. _Note: This should be an absolute pathname and it must be updated for your filesystem._ This directory will be mounted in the docker container and enables you to persist information over multiple docker container sessions.
 We have placed an `experiment` directory inside `runner` that you can use to begin.

-[MWW: we need to add instructions chmod 777 this directory so that is world-writeable/executable so Docker can use it.]

-[MWW: if you make the 'rundir' the base dir where the script runs, then you can use path completion to describe the relative path to the query file.
-However, the way the files are placed, you also have to make the directory containg the script is chmod 777. ]
+**N.B.:** Because the docker image runs as a different user and group than the local host, you need to set the directory permissions so that Docker image can read and write to the directory.
+The best way to do this is to change the group for the directory to match the group used by the docker image (group id 1000).
+This can be done by changing the group for the host run directory as follows: `chgrp -R 1000 HOST_RUNDIR`.

 The script requires two command-line arguments.
 - <docker_image_name>, which is `satcomp-mallob` for this example.